Skip to Content

 Real life is up and down and how we respond to these challenges and opportunities shapes our direction in life.
 We also have a variety of tools and resources at our disposal and some of us have more than others.

 In my own life I’ve used minimalism to guide my choices.
-Decluttering is the tool that helped me clear space and minimalism is the lifestyle that helps me stay clutter-free, in my home, schedule, heart and mind.
+Decluttering is the tool that helped me clear space and minimalism is the lifestyle that helps me stay true to my priorities and the things that matter to me, in my home, schedule, heart and mind.

 For an introduction to the minimalist lifestyle, you might enjoy these articles: